Los Angeles, CA

 Show on map

-I am passionate about helping individuals, couples and families find deep, meaningful, harmonious and passionate relationships!
-With over 24 years experience, I have the knowledge and wisdom ...
+I am passionate about helping individuals and couples find deep, meaningful, harmonious and passionate relationships.
+With over 24 years experience, I have the knowledge and wisdom to help ...

 I am a licensed Marriage and Family Therapist in private practice in West Los Angeles, California.
 I have over 24 years experience working with individuals, couples and families in transition.
 As a certified IMAGO therapist, I work with spouses and parents to deepen communication, resolve conflict and rediscover the joy of being together.
 In addition to private sessions in my Los Angeles office, I am also passionate about leading workshops for Engaged Couples.
 With years of experience in premarital counseling, I am happy to offer an Imago based workshop entitled, Start Right, Stay Connected.
 I also facilitate a two day workshop, Over the Bridge, for couples wanting profound transformation.
 For couples who desire deep, intensive, quick resolution in a private setting, I also offer one and two day Intensives.

 I am also active in educating and training students and interns to become practicing therapists.
 I have taught and supervised at various universities and training sites around Los Angeles.
 Prior to coming to California, I served as a team therapist and supervisor at Houston Child Guidance Center working with children and troubled adolescents.
 I have given numerous workshops and presentations, taught graduate courses, and supervised many interns on their way to becoming licensed.